other magic spells

 • White: Purity, clarity, and protection from spiritual harm.

-Symbols and Sigils
+Symbols and sigils

 Many practitioners use symbols or create their own sigils for protection.
 These can be drawn, engraved, or placed in a space for added security.
 Common symbols include: